exapsy/peekprof/README.md

   -parent Track the parent of the provided PID.
 If no parent exists, an error is returned
       unless -force is provided.
 If -cmd is provided this is ignored.

-  -force Ignore errors of parent process not existing
 ```

 ### Extract CSV and Chart